MuskannnG/Exploring-Northwind-Database-SQL/README.md

 ### Dataset
 The Northwind database consists of the following key tables:

-Customers: Information about customers including contact details and location.
+Customers: Information about customers including contact details and location.<br>
-Orders: Details of orders placed by customers.
+Orders: Details of orders placed by customers.<br>
-Employees: Information about employees of Northwind Traders.
+Employees: Information about employees of Northwind Traders.<br>
-Products: Details of products available for sale.
+Products: Details of products available for sale.<br>
-Suppliers: Information about suppliers providing products to Northwind Traders.
+Suppliers: Information about suppliers providing products to Northwind Traders.<br>
-Categories: Categories of products.
+Categories: Categories of products.<br>
-Order Details: Line items for each order.
+Order Details: Line items for each order.<br>
-Shippers: Information about shipping companies.
+Shippers: Information about shipping companies.<br>

 ### Installation
 To set up the Northwind database, you can follow these steps: